About

 Baby Steps – ShyTalk Radio Gestates

 In the very early days, it wasn’t just the three (four) of them – ShyTalk was very much a troupe, a fluid, loose organisation of like-minded ‘artistes’ built on the back of the Stu-Dah collective.
-Some names are easily recognisable to those familiar with the ShyTalk archives, such as Slippery Pete, Lazy Aimee, ‘Crazy Cousin’ Al, The Sci-fi Foon and Karen the wonk.
+Some names are easily recognisable to those familiar with the ShyTalk archives, such as Slippery Pete, Lazy Aimee, ‘Crazy Cousin’ Al, The Sci-fi Foon and Karen the Wonk.
 Others like Winchester Bailey, Dan Singh, Party Marti, the 3 Bens, Chainsaw Mike, Bay City Brian and notably Brian the beggar, less so – but just as significant in the journey of our intrepid heroes.
 Read on…

 The Storm FM Radio Shows